Leoevi/epilepsy_care_pmk/README.md

 ```

 ## License
-This project is licensed under the MIT License specified in the LICENSED file.
+This project is licensed under the MIT License specified in the LICENSE file.